-How To Filter GenX And Other PFASs From Drinking Water
+How To Filter GenX And Other PFAS From Drinking Water

-At Hydroviv, we custom-build water filters using different technology than reverse osmosis.
-Basically, we custom-formulate filter cartridges with filtration media that best matches the problems in each customer's water.
+At Hydroviv, we custom-build water filters using a different approach than reverse osmosis, because of the real-world problems encountered by reverse osmosis users.
+Instead, our scientists custom-formulate our filter cartridges so they are optimized for each customer's water.
 There's a lot of proprietary stuff behind what we do, but in the name of transparency we wanted to give more information that we'd normally give about what we are doing to formulate filters for highly soluble compounds like GenX.

-1. We formulate our submicron carbon blocks with a blend of activated carbons and elevated levels of a highly porous metal oxide sorbant blend that other fluoroalkyl compounds have been shown to stick to in the scientific literature.
+1. We formulate our submicron filter blocks with a blend of activated carbons and elevated levels of a highly porous metal oxide sorbents that other fluoroalkyl compounds have been shown to stick to in the scientific literature.

-2. We tighten up the pore sizes of our filters, which slows down the flow and increases the amount of time that the water is in contact with the filtration media, thus improving the overall effectiveness of the filter, when compared to granular or powdered media.
+2. We tighten up the pore sizes of our filters, which slows down the flow and increases the amount of time that the water is in contact with the filtration media, so we get much better removal efficiency when compared to granular or powdered media.

-Filters with these considerations can be ordered through our product's page, and our experts will automatically use your shipping address to know if you are part of the impacted region.
+Our filters can be ordered through our product pages, and our experts will automatically use your shipping address to know if you are part of the impacted region.